Individualized Needs Assessment

 We offer families enriching, welcoming experiences in our school community and in our town.
 We offer our youngest eager learners a chance to acclimate themselves in a structured, school setting that is comfortable and exciting.
 The Family Center offers free playgroups for families with children ages 0 to 5 years old.
 They offer an early introduction to a school setting, and a social, play environment for participants.
 Contact Christina Morales, District Coordinator, at 860-687-2000, x1284 for further information.

 The Husky Plan is a State of CT Insurance designed to help income eligible children and parents/caregivers who do not have health insurance.
 Contact AccessHealthCT to apply and complete an application at (855) 805-4325.

 Weekend Wheels Backpack

-Children from eligible families will receive a backpack filled with a variety of foods each Friday to bring home from school for the weekend.
+Public Elementary and Middle School Children from eligible families will receive a backpack filled with a variety of foods each week to bring home from school for the weekend.
 The program runs during the school year.
 Contact Windsor Social Services for program eligibility information.
 860- 285-1839.

 Windsor Recreation & Leisure Services

 Offers programs for all ages and interests including after school programs, special holiday events, summer camps, sports etc. For more information please contact 860- 285-1990 or visit http://www.townofwindsorct.com/recreation/.